 What’s important is being able to demonstrate influence.
 So it could be your ability to go the extra mile and create value for others.

-Have Significant And Massive Achievements
+Write About Your Significant And Massive Achievement

 Having significant and massive achievements may be a plus.